Khanates of the Caucasus

-The khanates of the Caucasus, also known as the Azerbaijani khanates, Persian khanates, or Iranian Khanates, were various administrative units in the South Caucasus governed by a hereditary or appointed ruler under the official rule of Iran.
+The khanates of the Caucasus, or, more rarely, the Azerbaijani khanates, were various administrative units in the South Caucasus governed by a hereditary or appointed ruler under the official rule of Iran.
 The title of the ruler was khan, which was equivalent to the Ottoman rank of pasha.

 Following the assassination of Nader Shah in 1747, internal chaos erupted in Iran, particularly in the South Caucasus, where semi-independent khanates emerged as a result of the lack of a centralized government.

-The khans neither had territorial or religious unity, nor an ethnic/national identity.
-They were mostly interested in preserving their positions and income.
+The khans neither had territorial or religious unity, nor an ethnic or national identity; instead, they were mostly interested in preserving their positions and income.

+Overview

 In Persian, the khanates were historically referred to as ulka or tuman, governed by a hakem (governor).
-The English word "khanate" is a translation of the Russian word khanstvo and the Armenian word khanut'iun.
+The English word "khanate" is a translation of the Russian word khanstvo and the Armenian word khanut'iwn.
 The shah could promote a hakem's status to that of a khan, but the hakem could also adopt the title himself.
 In terms of structure, the khanates were a miniature version of Iranian kingship.
-The administrative and literary language in the South Caucasus until the end of the 19th century was Persian, with Arabic being used only for religious studies, despite the fact that most of the Muslims in the region spoke Azerbaijani.
+The administrative and literary language in the South Caucasus until the end of the 19th century was Persian, with Arabic being used only for religious studies, despite the fact that most of the Muslims in the region spoke Azerbaijani — then known as "Caucasian Tatar".

 The Iranian rulers Nader Shah, Karim Khan Zand, and Agha Mohammad Khan Qajar each campaigned to reassert Iranian authority in the region, and the khanates were always considered Iranian territories regardless of the degree of Iranian rulers' control over them.

-Historian Gavin Hambly explains the state of Iranian control over the khanates as follows:
+The historian Gavin Hambly explains the state of Iranian control over the khanates as follows:

 Naturally, it was those Khanates located closest to the province of Āẕarbāījān which most frequently experienced attempts to re-impose Iranian suzerainty: the Khanates of Erivan, Nakhchivān and Qarābāgh across the Aras, and the cis-Aras Khanate of Ṭālish, with its administrative headquarters located at Lankarān and therefore very vulnerable to pressure, either from the direction of Tabrīz or Rasht.
 Beyond the Khanate of Qarābāgh, the Khān of Ganja and the Valī of Gurjistān (ruler of the Kartli-Kakheti kingdom of south-east Georgia), although less accessible for purposes of coercion, were also regarded as the Shah's vassals, as were the Khāns of Shakki and Shīrvān, north of the Kura river.
 The contacts between Iran and the Khanates of Bākū and Qubba, however, were more tenuous and consisted mainly of maritime commercial links with Anzalī and Rasht.
 The effectiveness of these somewhat haphazard assertions of suzerainty depended on the ability of a particular Shah to make his will felt, and the determination of the local khans to evade obligations they regarded as onerous.